 On the cheaper end of the spectrum, at under $10, is Victorinox's version, with a 3.25-inch blade.
 It has everything in common with the classic blade option I described above, except the shape.
 In line with my general feeling that most paring knives aren't worth splurging on, this is probably the one I'd get.

-If you're willing to shell out quite a bit more money, I found Wüsthof's three-inch classic with a hollow-ground blade a little more enjoyable to use.
+If you're willing to shell out quite a bit more money, I found Wüsthof's three-inch classic with a hollow-ground blade (now discontinued) a little more enjoyable to use.
 Mostly what I liked is that it's a heavier knife, and, at least with this particular blade shape, I find that a little extra weight makes the cuts easier.
 It also has hollow-ground sides (sometimes called "Granton" edges), referring to the shallow divots on each side of the blade; it's a design that reduces surface area and therefore lessens the chance that food will stick to the knife as you cut.
 It's not a feature I find all that important for most of my paring-knife tasks, but I know some people find it helpful.
 If you're one of them, maybe this is a knife to consider.